 As we all know by now discounted Cash Flow is a technique that tells you how much money you can spend today in order to get the desired return in the future.

 It’s an estimate of how much cash you will receive from the business, as determined by the present value of all future cash flows.
 DCF is like the calculator you’ve had at school for the past decade but in a business context”.

 When you understand this, you don’t have to have a business or financial degree to make smart investment decisions, whether you are going to invest in a startup, buying a company, or opening a new manufacturing unit, etc. However, you need a more professional approach for serious investment or business.

-Discounted cash flow formula is calculated on the basis of future free cash flow to analyze the enterprise value.
+We calculate the discounted cash flow formula based on future free cash flow, enabling us to analyze the enterprise value.